CodeFreezr/crac/README.md

-# CR&CC
+# CRaCC
-CR&CC - Code-Riddles & -Challenges, -Collections:
+CRaCC - Code-Riddles and -Challenges, -Collections:

 A polyglot List of Code-Riddles, Challenges, -Collections, -Puzzles, -Examples and -Snippets and more about plain sourcecode.
 Because code is poem, so cracc is like poetry slam.